cforlando/orlando-walking-tours-ios/README.md

 ## Requirements
 -----------
 - Xcode v8.0
-- Cocoapods v1.1.0.rc.2
+- Cocoapods v1.1.0

-With the release of Xcode v8.0, a new version of CocoaPods is required.
-Cocoapods v1.1.0.rc.2 is a pre-release version of Cocoapods with support for Xcode 8.0.

-In order to install this version of Cocoapods, enter the following into your Terminal: `sudo gem install cocoapods --pre`.
+In order to install this version of Cocoapods, enter the following into your Terminal: `sudo gem install cocoapods`.

 One all that is done, you should navigate to the project directory and run `pod install`.
 Make sure you open the .xcworkspace for the project.